Frequent asked questions about 3D printing:

 - OBJ (.obj) with MTL is colour is needed.

 - STP (This format is needed if you require CNC production.)

 Yes, there are many free open source software.
 See our section on Software for 3D modelling.

 Of course you can invest in a cheap desktop 3D printer.
 However, you must also manage your expectations about your own printout quality.
 Calibration and fine tuning must be perform every now and then before you can get some reasonable printout.
 The next thing you would have to consider is your printing frequency.
 Once you open your spool of filament, they will be exposed to our high humidity and render your filament useless.
 This is why all the filaments are vacuum-packed.
 Aside from the investment in the printer itself, there is also a cost of maintenance.

-We will be pleased to assist you with developing a 3D model file based on the existing graphic design.
+We will be pleased to assist you with developing a 3D model file based on the existing graphic design or perform a 3D scan.
 A face-to-face discussion will be scheduled to facilitate the process of converting your graphic design to a 3D model.
 We will also offer our advice on how best to achieve the best result within your given budget and timeline.